 Where to Buy Kiwi Berries

-Since I wrote this post, way back when, it seems it’s got a lot easier to get kiwi berries in the UK.
+Since I wrote this post, way back when, it seems it’s got a lot easier to get kiwi berries around the world.
+So, have a look in some of these places…

 Originally, I found in them in M&S and so it might be worth checking with Ocado as to whether they have them in.